US-born ice skater slammed on Chinese social media after falling on debut for China

 A US-born Chinese skater has been viciously trolled on the country’s social media platforms for a lacklustre performance at the Beijing Winter Olympics despite making efforts to give up her US citizenship and compete for her native country.

-The figure skater, however, was trolled on Chinese social media for falling twice during the women’s short programme team event at the Games and for not being fluent in Chinese.
+The figure skater was trolled on Chinese social media for falling during the women’s short programme team event at the Games and for not being fluent in Chinese.
+During the final event of the free skate on Monday, she fell again, after failing to land her first combination triple flip-triple toe-loop jump on Sunday.

+Ms Zhu finished with a score of 47.03, the lowest at the skating event, after she failed to land the jump and fell on the opening combination at the Beijing Capital Indoor Stadium.
+She failed to perform another jump as well.

 Users also launched a severe attack on the athlete by questioning why she was picked for the event instead of someone born in China.